 - 4.2.5 A character appraisal of the village was undertaken by members of the Steering Group on 19th March 201516.
 The aim of the character appraisal was to help ensure that any future development of the village should only take place with a full understanding of the built character and landscape context, and should demonstrate how the proposed development relates to the specific character of the affected areas.
 In order to identify and define these differing character areas a detailed appraisal was undertaken across the village looking at a range of local characteristics such as storey heights, levels of enclosure, building materials, roof forms, etc. Map 9 shows the 13 different character zones.
-The full document is provided on the NDP website and forms part of the NDP's evidence base.
 A summary of the key characteristics of each character zone is provided in Appendix 6 Summary of Characteristics of Character Zones. - 4.2.6 It should be noted that Zone 1 (The Village) and Zone 2 (The Anchorage) cover the Conservation Area.
 Therefore, the design principles in both Policies CB1 and CB2 would apply to the Conservation Area.
 Care should be taken to ensure that building(s) height, scale, and form, including the roofline, do not disrupt the visual amenities of the street scene and impact on any significant wider landscape views.